Huawei U2801: Networks

 In Canada, the Huawei U2801 is sold at Wind Mobile.
 It is also compatible with many networks in that country, including GSM and AWS-based HSPA+.
 Once unlocked, it may also be used on Rogers Wireless, Chatr, Fido, Vidéotron Mobile, Mobilicity and Eastlink Wireless.

+In Venezuela was made by Orinoquia, a company formed jointly by the Venezuelan government and sold at Movilnet as Orinoquia U2801.

 Criticism

 After the Huawei U2801 was first launched, many people were accidentally pocket dialling 911 due to the SOS feature that can be accessed by pressing the top right corner button.
 Then to call, just press the top left corner button.
 This dangerous feature that could not be turned off, which resulted in many complaints to Huawei.
 Huawei fixed this problem by removing the SOS feature. the updated U2801 has both left and right corner buttons as keyboard shortcuts, it was released in 2014.